Lu Edmonds: The Damned 1977–1978

 Edmonds first came to prominence as a member of the Damned, playing guitar on their second album, 1977's Music For Pleasure.
 It was the rest of the band that nicknamed him "Lu"—short for "Lunatic".
 Billed simply as "Lu" while with the Damned, subsequent bands billed him as Lu Edmonds (or occasionally "Lu Knee").

 The Edge 1978–1980

 Edmonds was the guitarist/vocalist in new-wave band the Edge.
 This band also featured drummer Jon Moss, (whom Edmonds met in the Damned, and who went on to become the drummer in Culture Club), bassist Glyn Havard (who played in the prog-rock band Jade Warrior) and keyboardist Gavin Povey (who later played with UK virtuoso guitarist Albert Lee in Albert Lee & Hogan's Heroes).
 They released one album, Square 1 and three singles.

+Spizzles 1980–1981

+Lu Edmonds joined this Spizzenergi incarnation during their commercially most successful phase, playing guitar and piano on two singles and their album Spikey Dream Flowers.
+Besides lead singer Kenneth Spiers, the band had Clive Parker on drums and Jim Solar on bass.

 Other

-He has played in Public Image Ltd, the Spizzles, the Mekons, Shriekback, as a Bloke in Billy Bragg & the Blokes as well as on tracks by the Waterboys and Kirsty MacColl.
+He has played in Public Image Ltd, the Mekons, Shriekback, as a Bloke in Billy Bragg & the Blokes as well as on tracks by the Waterboys and Kirsty MacColl.
 He also co-wrote songs with MacColl for her first album and played lead guitar on her first single "They Don't Know" (and also on the cover of that song by comedian Tracey Ullman).